jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ## My strength

 I see my core strength in "connecting the dots".
-I am always interested in understanding systems behind the surface, the systems' actors and their connections.
+I am always interested in understanding systems below the surface, the systems' actors and their connections.
 Only by understanding systems and their dynamics, you are able to effectively shape them in a permanent and sustainable way.

 ![Posts overview](../images/work_jakob_strenth.jpg)